bw-math/bw-math/source/assignments/projects/04_BIAS.rst

 Project
 =======

-1. Discuss the following questions
+1. Discuss the following questions.
+Save your answer in the :ref:`docstring <python_docstring>`

     a.
 Is the selection method used for the draft random?
 Why or why not?